PennLINC/xcp_d/docs/usage.rst

 ``"t2w"`` selects a native T1w-space, preprocessed T2w file.

-``"anat_dseg"`` selects a native T1w-space segmentation file.
-This file is primarily used for figures.

 ``"anat_brainmask"`` selects a native T1w-space brain mask.

 ``"anat_to_template_xfm"`` selects a transform from T1w (or T2w, if no T1w image is available)